 Academic Endorsements

 This compelling chronicle blends history, tragedy, hope, and joy as it portrays a rebuilding of Rwanda...The women’s stories are engrossing and heartbreaking, the music is joyful, and the passion is contagious.
+VERDICT: A powerful portrait of a committed group of people changing their world.

 - Library Journal Review